WordPress/wordpress-playground/packages/php-wasm/docs/index.md

-# php-wasm: PHP for JavaScript
+# php-wasm: Use PHP in JavaScript

-This package enables using PHP in JavaScript.
-It provides:
+This package enables running PHP in Javascript.
+Here's how:

-* PHP to WebAssembly build pipeline
-* JavaScript bindings for WebAssembly
-* PHP server implementation in JavaScript

-Here's what a minimal hello world looks like:

 ```js
 import { createPHP } from 'php-wasm';